 But before I get into that, I’d like to introduce you to our fur baby, Diego.
-I can’t believe I haven’t featured him more prominently here!
-He’s so freaking cute he deserves his own blog.
-In any case, he’s provided his opinions on these dog friendly restaurants.
+He’s the one who’s giving his seal of approval on these Dallas dog friendly restaurants.

 When Diego came home for the first time, we had no idea how much our lives would change.
-We got him at eight weeks old when we lived in Argentina, and he’s now 4 1/2.
+We got him at eight weeks old when we lived in Argentina, and he’s now 7 years old.
 He’s so sweet, well-behaved (thanks to my husband for all the training) and cuddly.
 People see him coming down the street, and smiles immediately light up their faces.

 Diego loooovvvveeeessss being around people, so when we moved to Dallas we were pleasantly surprised that he could still be part of so many of our social outings.
 Here are our favourite dog friendly restaurants in Dallas, along with a few other dog friendly places.